Sanglorian/orcus/Orcus Classes and Powers - current.md

 ## Cup of Brimstone
 **Key Ability:** Charisma
 **Secondary Ability:** Constitution
+**Sources:** Magician (class), Conjures Fiends (kit)

 You call on demonic forces for your attacks, and summon fiends to fight for you.
+The statistics for the summoned monsters appear after all powers for this discipline.

 <figure><img src="pics\JoyceMaureira_CGSPLASH.png" alt="Summoning by Joyce Maureira" style="zoom: 100%;" /><figcaption>Summoning by Joyce Maureira</figcaption></figure>